xonq/mycotools/MTDB.md

 #### - alternate splicing
 Alternately spliced genes are accounted for in curation.
 Genes with alternately spliced descendants will have multiple aliases, separated by '|'. mRNAs and their children will all have unique aliases.
+Groups of CDS coordinates tied to the same mRNA and that are exactly the same as another will be removed because it is commonly an annotation error and/or the resulting protein sequence will not be different.

 #### - proteome `faa`
 Proteomes will be generated on the fly when updating the database by